IgniteUI/igniteui-documentation/topics/02_Controls/igLinearGauge/00_igLinearGauge_Overview.md

 ##<a id="requirements"></a>Requirements

 The `igLinearGauge` control is a jQuery UI widget and, therefore, depends on the jQuery and jQuery UI libraries.
-References to these resources are needed nevertheless, in spite of the use of pure jQuery or ASP.NET MVC helpers.
+References to these resources are needed nevertheless, in spite of the use of pure jQuery or %%ProductNameMVC%%.
 The `Infragistics.Web.Mvc` assembly is required when the control is used in the context of ASP.NET MVC.

 In order for the linear gauge to display the needle, the [value](%%jQueryApiUrl%%/ui.igLinearGauge#options:value) property has to be set.